akkadotnet/akka.net/docs/community/contributing/build-process.md

 ---
 uid: building-and-distributing
-title: Building and Distributing Akka.NET
+title: Building Akka.NET Repositories
 ---

-# Building and Distributing Akka.NET
+# Building Akka.NET Repositories

 Akka.NET's build system is a modified version of [Petabridge's `dotnet new` template](https://github.com/petabridge/petabridge-dotnet-new), in particular [the Petabridge.Library template](https://github.com/petabridge/Petabridge.Library/) - we typically keep our build system in sync with the documentation you can find there.

+> [!TIP]
+> All repositories in the [Akka.NET Github organization](https://github.com/akkadotnet) use a nearly identical build process.
+Type `build.cmd help` or `build.sh help` in the root of any repository to see a full list of supported build instructions.

 ## Supported Commands